How do I get a National Insurance number?

 It is also possible to ask HMRC to confirm it by:

 - completing form CA5403 ‘Your National Insurance Number’ and sending it to HMRC; or

 - contacting the National Insurance numbers helpline if you are in England, Scotland or Wales, or the National Insurance Registration helpline if you are in Northern Ireland.

-Whichever method you use, HMRC will write to you and confirm the NINO.
+If you use the second or third methods above, HMRC will write to you and confirm the NINO.
 They will not provide the NINO over the telephone.